victorwon/click2hide/README.md

 ## Overview

-No more hunting for hidden windows. **Click2Hide** automatically hide/un-minimizes apps when you click on the app icon on dock, saving you precious time and frustration whether you're deep in a presentation, juggling multiple projects, or simply desire a cleaner workspace.
+No more hunting for hidden windows on your Mac. **Click2Hide** automatically hide/un-minimizes apps when you click on the app icon on dock, saving you precious time and frustration whether you're deep in a presentation, juggling multiple projects, or simply desire a cleaner workspace.

 <a style="align: right" href="https://www.buymeacoffee.com/victorwon" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>